 Consuming alcoholic beverages often makes a person talkative, relaxed, and sometimes even confused.
 The consumption of alcohol affects decision-making and judgment.
 In some people, this social consumption gradually escalates into binge drinking or frequent heavy drinking, which can quickly turn into an addiction.

 People who drink alone can be dangerous for others around them.
-Drunk driving, drunken behavior and fights (especially in men), and vandalism are some of the consequences of excessive consumption.
+Drunk driving, drunken behavior, and fights (primarily in men), and vandalism are some of the consequences of excessive consumption.
 Without friends or family around, these incidents are more likely to spin out of control.

 Drinking Alone at Home: Is It a Sign of Depression?